chiangsuanne/Taxi-Ride-Analysis/README.md

 # Taxi Ride Analysis
 ## Introduction
-A SQL project to analyze taxi ride data for Zuber, a ride-sharing company, to test a hypothesis about the impact of weather on ride frequency.
+This project aims to analyze taxi ride data for Zuber, a ride-sharing company, to test a hypothesis about the impact of weather on ride frequency.
 ### Company Overview
 Zuber is a burgeoning ride-sharing company set to revolutionize transportation in Chicago.
 Committed to providing efficient and convenient rides, Zuber aims to optimize the passenger experience through data-driven insights and innovative solutions.
 ### Objective